 Individual study plan

 If you need to study at a lower rate, due to your disability, please contact your study counsellor.
 Together, you can discuss your options and if possible, make an individual study plan suited to your needs and capabilities.

 Sign language interpreter and interpreter

 The university is responsible for deaf, deaf blindness and students with hearing impairment receiving sign language interpreters (Swedish sign language) or writing interpreters (spoken Swedish-Swedish text, spoken English-English text) in all types of teaching.
 As a student you can get an interpreter for everything that is related to your studies; lectures, lessons, study visits, group work, seminars and more.

-If you have a neuropsychiatric disability or mental health problems, you can get a mentor to help you with your studies.
+If you have a disability, you can get a mentor to help you with your studies.
 You will receive regular contact with your mentor, to the equivalent of one hour a week.
 A mentor can help with the planning and structuring of your studies and can work as an advisor in study situations.
 A mentor can also help to organise and prioritise certain tasks.
 Mentoring can last for one or more semesters.

 Support from a fellow student

 A fellow student can act as a guide for those with visual impairments who initially need help finding their way around the campus area, such as in lecture halls and libraries.